Romani people in Denmark

-Romani people in Denmark constitute an insignificant minority group in the Kingdom of Denmark.
+Romani people in Denmark constitute a small minority group in the Kingdom of Denmark.
 Based on 2013 data, the Council of Europe has estimated that around 5,500 Romani people live in Denmark (0.1% of the Danish population).
 The Danish Roma minority speak Scandoromani.

 The first recorded Romani people in Denmark came from Scotland in the year 1505.
-Danish police drove out most Roma in Denmark by the 1939.
+Danish police drove out most Roma in Denmark by 1939.
 Today, Danish Roma are concentrated in Helsingør and Copenhagen.